Rufus For Real

 What can I use instead of fish sauce?

-Soy sauce, tamari, or even a splash of Worcestershire will add similar savory depth.
-Start small and adjust to taste.
+Soy sauce, tamari, or Worcestershire all add similar savory depth.

 Why did my sauce separate?

-Coconut milk can split if heat is too high.
-Keep the simmer gentle, stir well, and use full-fat unsweetened coconut milk for the most stable, creamy sauce.
+Keep the heat gentle and use full-fat coconut milk for the smoothest sauce.

 Who’s Stirring the Pot?